 Old South is a small, but lively, community of faith located in Hallowell, Maine.
 We are an Open and Affirming Church, meaning that we welcome all people to worship with us and to be a part of our community, no matter who they are and no matter where they are on life’s journey.
-We welcome all sorts of people– young and old, liberal and conservative (and independent!), singles and families, as well as gays, lesbians,bisexual, transgender folk, and those who may be questioning their sexuality or gender identity.
-We also welcome those who aren’t quite what it means to be a Christian, but who wish to join with others in creating and maintaining a community that seeks to follow Christ and to learn about and live the sacred story of God and God’s people.
+We welcome all sorts of people– young and old, liberal and conservative (and independent!), married, divorced, or single, as well as gays, lesbians,bisexual, transgender folk, and those who may be questioning their sexuality or gender identity.
+We also welcome those who aren’t quite sure what it means to be a Christian, but who wish to join with others in creating and maintaining a community that seeks to follow Christ and to learn about and live the sacred story of God and God’s people.

 We are a community of faith, seeking to praise God and to accept God’s love for us and for all people.

 In terms of “nuts and bolts,” worship is central to our life together.
 It is where we gather to hear God’s word of hope and love, where we connect with each other, where we celebrate the sacraments, and where we seek to be drawn closer to God and to each other.